To have experienced only separation is to have known only half of any experience.

 Day 31.5 To have experienced only separation is to have known only half of any experience, to have seen every experience in only one dimension—in short, to have seen experience as happening to you rather than as you.
 By realizing the unity of the relationship in which experience becomes manifest, you not only realize oneness, but realize that you are a creator and that you always have been.

-I’ve described receiving in many ways over the years, and I know that to think of it only as 20151217_105928receiving the words of this course would be terribly limiting.
+I’ve described receiving in many ways over the years, and I know that to think of it only as receiving the words of this course would be terribly limiting.
 I know that receiving is not about seeking, but being sought.
 It is there in thousands of ways, ways that wait for us to be receptive to what is constantly given.
 It is a re-connection to our givens.
 (To re-connect, by the way, is the original sense of meaning of the word religion.)

 I bring this up partially because I want to share this stunning quote from R. D. Laing.
 His book The Politics of Experience was one of my sources of exploration.